Our designated Safeguarding Lead in School is Mrs Emma Roberts

 - recruitment and vetting of staff and visitors to the school.

 To view our Child Protection and Safeguarding policy please click here.
-Please note - we are currently updating this policy in line with the new guidance 'Keeping Children Safe in Education' 2019.
+This policy in line with the new guidance 'Keeping Children Safe in Education' 2019.

 To view a copy of Keeping Children Safe in Education 2019 please click here.